Small Steps Together

 I too lead a humble lives in my own space along with my rescue pets.
 And 90% of any food prepared (both personal and pleasure) is done so with a small halogen cooker.
 I never fry my food and love the slow cooker.
 These small steps all contribute to a more sustainable lifestyle.
 I do find business recycling opportunities slow in Blackpool.
 But I visit the local skip weekly to dispose of what I am permitted.

 I encourage any local artists to approach me if they want to exhibit their work.
 And I encourage local people to come and paint, craft, or dress a mannequin.
 (I used to design and sell mannequins, to include plus sized and transgender models).
 The main piece of art in the lounge area was spray painted by local graffiti artist 'Seca One'.
 It is a lotus flower symbolising peace and hope.
-And the up-and-coming UK band 'Alright' used Tiffy's Hotel to rehearse before they were well known.
+And the up-and-coming UK band 'Alright' used Tiffy's Place to rehearse before they were well known.

 I may meet criticism as of water usage, since my three suites have bathtubs in them.
 One of the suites used to be three bedrooms.
 So instead of three ensuite shower rooms, I now have one bath and a shower.
 Also, whilst I try to be sustainable, I also believe people come here to relax and sitting in water is a great way to relieve both stress, recovery and pain and/or enhance a relaxed stay.
 My attic suite used to be two bedrooms and two showers.
 Now it has a spa tub and a shower.